 In 2009, Thomas was named by the Truth and Reconciliation Commission of Liberia as a potential perpetrator of wartime atrocities and was recommended for further investigation and prosecution.
-As a longtime U.S. resident, Thomas is only amenable to suit in the United States.
+As a longtime U.S. resident, Thomas is subject to the laws and jurisdiction of the United States.